shawn-dsilva/shade-jekyll-theme/_posts/2018-10-17-Getting-Started-with-TM4C-Launchpad-On-Linux.md

-This is a guide to getting up-and-running to develop firmware for the **TM4C123GH6PM** evaluation board from Texas Instruments on a Linux based system.

-The TM4C was my first microcontroller,and i found it very uninteresting to use a bulky IDE like Keil or IAR EWARM that abstracts so much from me,I checked various blog posts about using **GCC** and **Make** to develop firmware for this board,but the instructions were always outdated.
+This is a guide to getting up-and-running to develop firmware for the **TM4C123GH6PM** evaluation board from Texas Instruments on a Linux based system.The TM4C was my first microcontroller,and i found it very uninteresting to use a bulky IDE like Keil or IAR EWARM that abstracts so much from me,I checked various blog posts about using **GCC** and **Make** to develop firmware for this board,but the instructions were always outdated.
 The steps here are tested on an **Ubuntu 18.04 LTS** system,but should work on any other Linux based system